Barber Wilsons Faucets

 The Barber Wilsons' catalog notes that "[m]any of our fittings are sent for testing to the WRC Evaluation & Testing Centre and, therefore, comply with the requirements of the current Water Bylaws".
 The Water Bylaws, however, are a British standard that has no applicability in North America and does not indicate that the faucets are safe, reliable or legal for use in Canada or the U.S.

 And, unfortunately, none of Barber Wilsons' faucets have been tested or certified for the North American market, and are not legal for sale or installation in these former colonies.
 It is not illegal to buy them, but is illegal or sell them, and the penalties for such offense may include some serious civil penalties, hefty fines and even a term of imprisonment for a second offense.
 And, even though you can legally buy them, you cannot lawfully install them in any drinking water system in the U.S. or Canada.

 Fully certified, safe and lead free faucets made in England that are comparable to Barber Wilsons include any of the following:

 At one time Barber Wilsons faucets were certified by CSA Group, but that certification lapsed with the more stringent lead content rules under the federal Safe Drinking Water Act that went into effect in January, 2014.

-Barber Wilsons faucets have not been submitted for testing under the new, stricter, requirements, which suggests that management has some doubt that they will pass.
+Barber Wilsons faucets have not since been submitted for testing under the new, stricter, requirements, which suggests that management has some doubt that they will pass.
 Introducing faucets into commerce that do not comply with the Safe Drinking Water Act lead limits is a federal offense subjecting the offender to hefty penalties.
 Installing the faucets in a water system, public or private, that provides drinking water is also an offense.